alexjhetherington/footnotesforthefuture/content/words/wall-running-1/index.md

 The solution is to record the point at which the player connected with the wall. ***Note*** This point is at which the raycast hit the wall first, not where the player was located at the time.
 When checking for wall candidates, we can then discard any raycast hits that land 'behind' this point.

 When the player is located behind this first hit point (happens at the start of the wall run), I probe a special calculated raycast directly to the hitpoint, to ensure the current wall is correctly checked.

+#### Going around corners

+This approach to wall running should work around corners without much modification.

+Going around the outside of corners will require a raycast distance further than the distance the player connects to the wall.

+I also noticed jittery behaviour on corners as the player character cannot decide which wall to stick with.

+To solve this I added an additional small cooldown for connecting to the previous wall normal when switching to a new wall.

 ### Conclusion